 Once you start self employment business records you need to keep include:

 There is a simple reason why businesses need to keep accounting records.
-It is to avoid sending them in every time you submit a tax return.
+It is to avoid sending them in to HMRC every time you submit a tax return.
 But, by keeping self employed business paperwork you can:

-Note: Understanding how to do accounts for self employed is not always straight forward.
-Even so, you must ensure your business records get kept up to date and accurate.
+Note: Understanding how to do accounts for self employed is not always straightforward.
+But, you must ensure your business records get kept up to date and accurate.

 There are several different types of proof that HM Revenue and Customs may need to see, such as:

 What if you use traditional accounting methods?
 Besides the standard self employed bookkeeping records, you must keep some other details too.
 The extra information means your tax return will also include:

 Most accountants suggest keeping your paperwork for at least six (6) years.
 But, HMRC say you must keep your records for at least five (5) years from the 31st of January submission deadline of the relevant tax year.

 HM Revenue and Customs may carry out a tax compliance check of your self employment business records.
 This is to ensure you pay the correct amount of taxation.
 But, there is no limit for cases of fraud or willful default.

 Different rules apply if you send a tax return more than four (4) years after the deadline.
 In this case, you would need to keep all the records for at least 15 months after you send in a tax return.

 Self Employment business records can get lost or destroyed (even stolen).
 So what happens if you are unable to replace your paperwork and records?

-Self Employed Bookkeeping Records for Sole Traders and Partnerships in the United Kingdom
+Self Employed Bookkeeping Records for Sole Traders and Partnerships in UK